What You’ll Need for Freshman Admission

 - An “in progress” transcript is required before an admission decision can be made.
 The transcript must include all courses taken and the grades you’ve earned during your freshman, sophomore, and junior year.

 - A final, official transcript is required after you have graduated from high school.
-This transcript will include the following (you can double check to be sure!):
+This transcript will include the following:

 - The names and grades for all courses completed during your high school education, along with the number of credits.